mrochon/b2csamples/Policies/MultiTenant/Readme.md

 #### Web servers

 1. Create a web server (e.g. [Azure Web App](https://learn.microsoft.com/en-us/training/modules/host-a-web-app-with-azure-app-service/)) where you will deploy the API application.
-You will need its public url for the custom journey setup
+You will need its public url for the custom journey setup.
+Allow CORS requests from the SPA domain (below)
 2. Create a web server (e.g. [Azure Storage Static Web](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website)) to host the React SPA app.

 #### Invitation signing key